Last Updated on March 14, 2023 by Sravan

 CGST full form is Central Goods and Service Tax.
 CGST is a tax levied by the Central government on Intra state Sale or supply of taxable goods or services.

 SGST full form is State Goods and Service Tax.
-SGST is a tax levied by the State government on Intra state Sale or supply of taxable goods or services.
+SGST is a tax levied by the State government on Intra state Sales or supply of taxable goods or services.

 UTGST full form is Union Territory Goods and Service Tax.

-There are 11 types of returns which will be filed by the taxpayers based on their business applicability.
+There are 11 types of returns that will be filed by the taxpayers based on their business applicability.

 GSTR-1: Return of Outward supplies